revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-88.Ken is asking to explain that are methods and constructors the same thing in python.
+88. Ken asks if the methods and constructors are the same things in python.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)